laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/2019-04-03_a_course_on_vision_and_modelization/figures/boutin-franciosini-ruffier-perrinet-19_figure1.svg" title="[[Boutin *et al*, 2021](https://laurentperrinet.github.io/publication/boutin-franciosini-chavane-ruffier-perrinet-20/)]" height="420" >}}

 {{< speaker_note >}}

-This approach helps bridge the gap between anatomical observations and functional requirements of visual processing.
-We added two key ingredients:
+To bridge the gap between anatomical observations and functional requirements of visual processing, We added two key ingredients in the  sparse deep predictive coding (SDPC) model :

-1. Sparse connectivity patterns:
+1. **Sparse** connectivity patterns:
 	- Enforcing regularization of the activity map using L1 penalty
 	- Activity computed via recurrent local connectivity
 	- Similar to biological observations

-2. Feedback from efferent layers:
+2. **Feedback** from efferent layers:
 	- Predicts activity of afferent layer
 	- Only residual prediction error is processed
 	- Defines long-range inter-areal connectivity
 	- Specific influence demonstrated in Neural Computation paper

-By defining a cost on minimizing the prediction error in each layer,  everything stays derivable, such that we can use a classical gradient descent.
+By defining a **cost on minimizing the prediction error** in each layer,  everything stays derivable, such that we can use a classical gradient descent.
 These additions should allow us to better understand how feedback shapes visual processing in biological neural networks.

-Architecture of a 2-layered SDPC model.
-In this model,  i represents the activity of the neural population and ✏ i is the representation error (also called prediction error) at layer i.
-The synaptic weights of the feedback and feedforward connection at each layer (D T i and D i respectively) are reciprocal.
-The level of sparseness is tuned with the soft-thresholding parameter  i .
-The scalar k FB controls the strength of the feedback connection represented with a blue arrow.

 {{< /speaker_note >}}